Geometry of compact complex manifolds associated to generalized quasi-Fuchsian representations: Introduction

 \end{cor} Note in particular that the Euler characteristic is independent of the choice of balanced ideal $I\subset W$.
 It also follows that an affirmative answer to Conjecture \ref{conjecture fiber} would necessarily produce a fiber space $F_{\rho}^{I}$ which satisfies $\chi(F_{\rho}^{I})=\chi(G/P).$

 In Section \ref{complex geometry}, we turn to the complex geometry of quotients.
-Here we adapt a technique that has been extensively applied in the study of quotient manifolds associated to complex Schottky groups, e.g.~in \cite{larusson98}, \cite{seade-verjovsky}, and \cite{MO15}.
-Namely, using complex-analytic extension results such as those of \cite{SHI68} and \cite{HAR74}, it follows that when the limit set has small Hausdorff dimension, the quotient manifold inherits holomorphic characteristics from $G/P$.
-In general, there are many parallels between our study of Anosov quotients $\W_\rho^I$ in this section and those of Schottky quotients in \cite{MO15}.
+Here our work parallels the study of quotient manifolds associated to complex Schottky groups by a number of authors, e.g.~\cite{larusson98}, \cite{seade-verjovsky}, and especially \cite{MO15}.
+As in \cite{larusson98} and \cite{seade-verjovsky}, one of our main techniques is to use a bound on the Hausdorff dimension of the limit set to apply complex-analytic extension results (e.g.~from \cite{SHI68}, \cite{HAR74}) and show that the quotient manifold inherits holomorphic characteristics from $G/P$.
+The more recent results of \cite{MO15} in the Schottky case are probably the most analogous to our study of Anosov representations, though their results are stated with hypotheses about extensions of sheaves in place of the Hausdorff dimension assumptions we use.

 In this complex-geometric part of the paper it is natural for us to work in the more general setting of a complex Lie group $G$ and $N = G/H$ a complex homogeneous space (where $H<G$ is a closed complex Lie subgroup).
 We say that a complex manifold $\W$ is a \emph{uniformized $(G,N)$-manifold with data $(\Omega, \Gamma)$} if: \begin{itemize} \item There exists a discrete torsion-free group $\Gamma<G$ and a $\Gamma$-invariant domain of proper discontinuity $\Omega \subset N$ upon which $\Gamma$ acts freely with compact quotient, and \item There is a biholomorphism $\W\simeq \Gamma\backslash \Omega.$ \end{itemize} (Such manifolds are sometimes called \emph{Kleinian} in the literature.)
 Note that a uniformized $(G,N)$-manifold is a special case of a locally homogeneous geometric structure modeled on $(G,N)$, and that the manifold $\W_\rho^I$ associated to a right-$W_P$-invariant ideal $I$ is a uniformized $(G,G/P)$-manifold with data $(\Omega_\rho^I, \rho(\pi))$.
 Following terminology from the study of convex-cocompact group actions, we call $\Lambda:=N\setminus \Omega$ the \emph{limit set} of $\W$.
+Denote by $m_k(\Lambda)$ the $k$-dimensional Riemannian Hausdorff measure of $\Lambda$.

 \begin{restatable}{bigthm}{embeddednoholo} Let $\W$ be a uniformized $(G,N)$-manifold with data $(\Omega, \Gamma)$ and limit set $\Lambda$.
 Suppose that $N$ is compact and $1$-connected, and that $m_{2n-2}(\Lambda)=0$ where $n=\dim_{\C}N$.
 If $X$ is a Riemann surface and $X \not \simeq \CP^1$, then every holomorphic map $\W \rightarrow X$ is constant.
 More generally, if $Y$ is a complex manifold whose universal cover is biholomorphic to an open subset of $\C^k$, then any holomorphic map $\W \rightarrow Y$ is constant. \end{restatable}